How to Install Firefox Beta and Nightly on Ubuntu Linux

 sudo apt update

-Since the stable version of Firefox installed from Snapcraft will override the Firefox Next PPA, we need to disable and remove it.
-Disable the Firefox snap with the following:
+Since the stable version of Firefox installed from Snapcraft will override the Firefox Next PPA, you need to disable and remove it.
+First, disable the Firefox snap with the following:

 sudo snap disable firefox